 There was no clue what became of money Donna Haynes allegedly siphoned off from Community Management Group over five years.

 Haynes, 48, who lives near Summerville, was arraigned on charges of defrauding the Folly Road company and the Internal Revenue Service.
 According to its website, Community Management Group manages more than 100 neighborhoods and homeowner associations throughout the Charleston region.

 “No homeowner association funds were able to be diverted, were diverted or were threatened to be diverted by this wrongdoer,” Pecoy said.
 “She was only able to divert payments from and to outside third parties.
 Community Management Group’s internal processes and checks and balances would not have allowed any such theft of HOA funds.”

 A bit of poetic justice?
 In this case, instead of allegedly defrauding HOAs, Haynes is accused of siphoning a large sum of money from a prominent management company.
 But, let’s face it.
 If Haynes was diverting three-quarters of a million dollars from Community Management Group, the underreported revenue created lower profit margins for the company, putting pressure on prices for their services.
 And, who paid the invoices for these “outside third parties,” either directly or indirectly?
-Makes sense that CMC’s client HOAs paid inflated costs for services.
+Makes sense that CMG’s client HOAs paid inflated costs for services.

 Brooksville property manager faces charge of grand theft (FL)